Workforce Links and Resources

 AHA/THA Nurse Staffing Rule Amicus Brief in AHCA v.
 Becerra litigation.

 A comprehensive and coordinated care approach among health care professionals can improve health outcomes.
-Resources below highlights ways hospitals and health systems are implementing various perspectives and skillsets to meet the needs of mothers and families.
+Resources below highlight ways hospitals and health systems are implementing various perspectives and skillsets to meet the needs of mothers and families.

 For all of the reasons the AHA explained in its comment letter, the FTC’s final rule banning non-compete agreements for all employees across all sectors of the economy is bad law, bad policy, and a clear sign of an agency run amok.
 The agency’s stubborn insistence on issuing this sweeping rule — despite mountains of contrary legal precedent and evidence about its adverse impacts on the health care markets — is further proof that the agency has little regard for its place in our constitutional order.